 For paid user acquisition, the number of impressions is important as well, because it indicates whether your bids are competitive or not.
 A low or declining number should prompt you to increase CPI– or CPC-bids, or reconsider your targeting.

-Usually, the number of impressions is reported by the ad network, so look it up in their dashboards or ask their representatives to report them to you.
+Usually, the number of impressions is reported by the ad network, so look it up in their dashboard or ask their representatives to report them to you.

 Click-Through Rate (CTR)